adhipg/ExData_Plotting1/README.md

 5. To use, just set your working directory to this folder and source `plot1.R` etc. This will create `plot1.png` in the current folder.
 The other three plot files work the exact same way.
+6. The files check for a global variable called `rawData` to speed up processing the input file in case we are running this script multiple times or executing multiple plots.
+Please ensure that `rawData` doesn't exist before you execute any of the plot scripts.